 Take the luster dust and brush it all over the outside of the chocolate monogram with a small, clean paintbrush that has only been used for food.
 Be careful touching the monogram, as the dust will wear off with your fingerprints.Continue to 7 of 7 below.

 Your Chocolate Monogram Is Now Finished!

 Your chocolate monogram is now finished!
-You can use your monogram or filigree to top cakes or cupcakes or to decorate candies, like this elegant chocolate box.
+You can use your monogram or filigree to top cakes or cupcakes or to decorate candies or on a chocolate box.